yootheme/starter-plugin/README.md

 ## Create a new plugin

 To create a new plugin run the following command in the plugins folder of WordPress `wp-content/plugins` or Joomla `plugins/system` depending on your preferred development environment.
-Replace `PLUGIN_NAME` with the name of your plugin, for example `my-plugin`.
+Replace `PLUGIN_NAME` with the name of your plugin, for example `myplugin`.

 ```bash
 composer create-project yootheme/starter-plugin PLUGIN_NAME